mirima2/software_guidelines/docs/source/field_access_rights.rst

    * ``info:eu-repo/semantics/restrictedAccess``
    * ``info:eu-repo/semantics/openAccess``

-   This property may also be used to explicitly declare the license for the resource.
+   This property should not be used to explicitly declare the license for the resource, for this refer to section :ref:`licence`.

    Please refer to the section :ref:`accessrights` for a full example of how to declare access right and license information.